 In general, the graph obtained by the application of a refactoring production has to satisfy several constraints.
 On the one hand, it has to satisfy well-formedness constraints, and on the other hand, refactorings are often subject to more specific constraints.
-For example, EncapsulateField may not cause accidental method overriding, i.e., the refactoring may not introduce new methods in a class if these methods are already defined in one of its subclasses (RC-1)
+For example, EncapsulateField does not cause accidental method overriding, i.e., the refactoring may not introduce new methods in a class if these methods are already defined in one of its descendants or ancestors (RC-1)